zsef123/PointRend-PyTorch/readme.md

 ## Reproduce Fig 5.

-Sampled Points showing on A Dog image from different strategies.
+Sampled Points showing from different strategies on A Dog image.

 See [sample_semantic.ipynb](tests/sample_semantic.ipynb)